alessio619/docker-shiny/README.md

 # Description

 Repository to test Shiny App in docker container.
+This repository is created for investigation/educational purposes.
+Check out more in this [Udemy Course](https://www.udemy.com/course/docker-containers-data-science-reproducible-research/?referralCode=8CFCF7D8B36B99E28012)

 # Contents